Quitch/Queller-AI/README.md

 - Turtles
 - Poor troop selection
 - Barely scouts
-- Doesn't react to what the enemy is doing
+- Doesn't adapt to what the enemy is doing
 - Loves fabbers
 - Loves static defence/offence
 - Poor use of fabbers